merrybouv/k12-teacher-trends-analysis/README.md

 This repository contains an ongoing analysis of K-12 teacher workforce trends using National Center for Education Statistics (NCES) data.
-I'm exploring national patterns, state-level variations, and the impact of COVID-19 on teacher retention and recruitment across 58 US jurisdictions.
+I'm exploring national patterns, state-level variations, and the impact of COVID-19 on teacher workforce size across 58 US jurisdictions.

 ## Key Findings So Far